Jennifer F. Kelly, PhD, ABPP

-Dr. Kelly is a licensed psychologist and Board Certified in Clinical Health Psychology.
-She has been director, Atlanta Center for Behavioral Medicine since 1994.
+Kelly is a licensed psychologist and is board certified in clinical health psychology.
+She has been the director of the Atlanta Center for Behavioral Medicine since 1994.
 She addresses a variety of mental health concerns in her practice, with expertise in treating disorders that involve the relationship between physical and emotional conditions.

 A native of Gulfport, Miss., Kelly attended undergraduate school at the University of Southern Mississippi, majoring in psychology.
-She received her doctorate degree in clinical psychology from Florida State University in 1987.
+She received her PhD in clinical psychology from Florida State University in 1987.

-Kelly is a graduate of the 2003 class of Leadership Atlanta, and served as program co-chair for the 2005-07 Health Day.
-She serves on the Board/Executive Committee of Project Interconnections, an organization in the metro Atlanta area devoted to providing housing for the homeless mentally ill, and is a member of the Board of Directors of ChrisKids, in Atlanta, Ga.
+Kelly is a graduate of the 2003 class of Leadership Atlanta, and has served as program co-chair for the 2005-07 Health Day.
+She serves on the Advisory Board with Southern Christian Leadership Conference — W.O.M.E.N. and serves on the Board/Executive Committee of Project Interconnections, an organization in the metro Atlanta area devoted to providing housing for the homeless mentally ill, as well as member of the Board of Directors of ChisKids, in Atlanta, Georgia.

-Kelly is also a member of other professional organizations such as the American Academy of Pain Management (Diplomate), International Association for the Study of Pain, American Pain Society, and the Atlanta Pain Society.
+Other professional organizations in which Kelly is a member include the American Academy of Pain Management, International Association for the Study of Pain, American Pain Society and the Atlanta Pain Society.

-Kelly is associate editor of Professional Psychology: Research and Practice, an APA publication.
-She has numerous publications, including articles in Psychotherapy: Theory, Research and Practice, Behavioral Sciences and the Law, Pain Digest, Comprehensive Review Book for Pain Medicine, and Practical Management of Pain.
+Kelly is an Associate Editor of Professional Psychology: Research and Practice, an APA publication.
+She has numerous publications, including articles in Pain Digest, Comprehensive Review Book for Pain Medicine, Behavioral Sciences and the Law and Practical Management of Pain.

-In her free time, Dr. Kelly enjoys playing tennis and spending time with family and friends.
+In her free time, Kelly enjoys playing tennis.
 She also enjoys watching college and professional sports.